Author: Ken Hoffman

 - Amiodarone 300mg IV after the third shock

-- Avoid 1mg adrenaline boluses, consider titrating oppressors to target MAP
+- Avoid 1mg adrenaline boluses, consider titrating vasopressors to target MAP

 - Avoid 1mg adrenaline boluses, consider titrating inopressors to target MAP